Apocalypse by Crown Lands

 Full consensus notes

-Crown Lands's Apocalypse stakes a claim as an ambitious, prog-leaning statement that channels 1970s and 80s rock grandeur into a science-fantasy tapestry.
-Across four professional reviews the record earned a 72.5/100 consensus score, and critics consistently point to the sprawling title suite “Apocalypse” and the punchy opener “Foot Soldier of the Syndicate” as the album's most compelling moments.
-Those seeking the best songs on Apocalypse will also find frequent praise for “Proclamation I” and “Through the Looking Glass”.
+Crown Lands's Apocalypse stakes a bold claim in their ongoing Fearless chronology, offering a prog-forward, 1970s-and-80s-inflected saga that critics say is as ambitious as it is uneven.
+The record earned a 72.5/100 consensus score across 4 professional reviews, and reviewers consistently point to the title suite “Apocalypse” and the driving opener “Foot Soldier of the Syndicate” as its most arresting moments.
+Those seeking the best songs on Apocalypse will also find repeated praise for “Proclamation I” and “Through the Looking Glass” among the album's highlights.

 Critics' Top Tracks